bytex-solutions/snamp/docs/installation.md

 Sometimes, this example output does not match with what you see.
 This may happen for the first start of SNAMP, because SNAMP components installing asynchronously.
 Wait for 1-2 minutes and print `bundle:list` again.

 After that, print `log:exception-display` in the shell console and verify that the command has empty output.
-Sometimes, you might see the following message:
+But you might see the following message:
 ```
 com.itworks.snamp.connectors.wmq.MQConnectorActivator$WMQJavaClassesNotInstalled: WebSphere MQ classes for Java are not installed into OSGi environment
 ```